subwaymatch/accy570-course-site/content/course/unit-00/introduction/why-learn-data-analytics.md

 Demand for accountants and finance professionals with data analytics skills is rising.
 Let me rephrase that - being able to analyze data and visualizing it is a highly valuable skill across any industry.

-And of course, well-organized insights from data can easily beat any argument.

 ![Data You Can't Refuse](https://accy570-fa2020-course-site-assets.s3-us-west-2.amazonaws.com/images/data-you-cant-refuse.jpg)